isabella232/advertising-cloud.en/help/dsp/admin/future-tbd/user-resend-invite.md

+---
+title: Resend a Pending User Invitation for Your Organization Account
+description: Resend a Pending User Invitation for Your Organization Account
+---
-# Resend a Pending User Invitation for Your Organization Account {#user-resend-invite}
+# Resend a Pending User Invitation for Your Organization Account

 *Administrator Users Only*